Bayes Theorem and Probability

 This is the key feature that makes probabilistic thinking in data science different from using Bayes Theorem in everyday life.
 In data science we do have numbers, often backed by data.
 Even in the cases when we don’t have data we can use quantitative values to model what we know.
 If our lead designer is certain a new page design will improve the number of signups we can model that opinion.
 Because everything has a value we can see how different information and different beliefs affect our conclusions.

 Bayesian thinking is a better way to model how to make decisions on a day-to-day basis.
-It can help you win poker hands, and help you become a better thinker.
+It can help you win poker hands, and help you become a better thinker (or maybe be a better data scientist).
 We just have to learn this powerful new tool and how it works with existing data science methods to apply it.

 Back to the Bar